Gaviota-Vandenberg Landscape Partnerships

 Role of LegacyWorks:

-Since 2023, LegacyWorks has been supporting the landscape partners, including conducting one-on-one interviews, coordinating site visits trips, and facilitating virtual and in-person planning workshops.
+With funding support from the James S. Bower Foundation, The Nature Conservancy, and in-kind contributions from all of the core partners, LegacyWorks has been facilitating and supporting a major cooperative planning process, including conducting one-on-one interviews, field trips, and multiple virtual and in-person planning workshops.
 In the spring of 2025, the partnership leadership team presented an Expression of Interest (EOI) to the Federal Coordinating Committee (FCC) for Sentinel Landscapes.
-It successfully secured an invitation to submit a full proposal for the 2026 Sentinel Landscape designation cycle.
+As a result, the partnership successfully secured an invitation to submit a full proposal for the 2026 Sentinel Landscape designation cycle.
+In January 2026, the partnership submitted a full proposal and now awaits a final FCC decision which is expected in the spring of 2026.

 What are Sentinel Landscapes?